tethysplatform/tethys/docs/tethys_sdk/components.rst

 The ``App`` Class
 =================

-The ``App`` class inherits from ``ReactPyBase`` and dictates your app's high-level metadata and configuration by overriding the appropriate properties of the ``ReactPyBase`` class.
+The ``App`` class inherits from ``ComponentBase`` and dictates your app's high-level metadata and configuration by overriding the appropriate properties of the ``ComponentBase`` class.
 These properties include:

     - ``name``: The title of the app, as formally displayed to users.
     - ``description``: A brief description of the app.
 This will be displayed in the Tethys Portal when hovering over the app's info icon in the Apps Library page.